 Conclusions beyond simple trends require information about the marginal effects of competition on happiness.
-The results for each ethnic group are shown in Tables 9a through 9c.
-Most of Asians and Whites (Tables 9a and 9c) who increasingly dislike competition feel less happy.
+The results for each ethnic group are shown in Tables 13 through 15.
+Most of Asians and Whites (Tables 13 and 15) who increasingly dislike competition feel less happy.
 Those who really dislike competition, however, show similar levels of happiness than those who think competition is good.
-The marginal effects indicate that less competitive-inclined Asians are around 6 to 8% happier than more competitive-inclined Asians.
-The figures for Whites are a bit different: they are around 4 to 7% happier.
-Blacks, however, are affected differently by competition: only those closer to more competitive-inclined individuals are significantly happier, but those who tend to think competition is harmful show no significant differences in self-reported happiness.
+The marginal effects indicate that less competitive-inclined Asians are around 6 to 8% less happy than more competitive-inclined Asians.
+The figures for Whites are a bit different: they are around 4 to 7% less happy.
+Blacks (Table 14), however, are affected differently by competition: only those closer to more competitive-inclined individuals are significantly happier, but those who tend to think competition is harmful show no significant differences in self-reported happiness.
 Moreover, as we move down in the likeness of competition, individuals are marginally less happy: those closer to more competitive-inclined individuals increase their probability of being happy by more than 6% while those individuals in the third category increase that probability in only 5% and so on.